-- ▶ 2017 Two Rivers Ottauquechee Regional Commission (TRORC) regional energy planning - The EAN Energy Dashboard which tracks the progress of each Vermont community towards the state's goal of meeting 90 percent of local energy needs through efficiency and renewable energy by 2050. - ► The Act174 Supplement prepared for Norwich by TRORC is incorporated into this plan and included in Appendix B.
+- w 2017 Two Rivers Ottauguechee Regional Commission (TRORC) regional energy planning - w The EAN Energy Dashboard which tracks the progress of each Vermont community towards the state's goal of meeting 90 percent of local energy needs through efficiency and renewable energy by 2050.
+Need to check this reference.
+EAN Energy Dashboard no longer tracks renewable energy sites.
+They do track heat pumps and EVs - w The Act174 Supplement prepared for Norwich by TRORC is incorporated into this plan and included in Appendix B.

-Data on electricity consumption is specific to Norwich and up-to-date because Green Mountain Power (GMP) as a utility regulated by the VT Public Utilities Commission (PUC) provides detailed statistics about electricity generation and use as part of their license to operate.
-Approximately 60 percent of the GMP portfolio is made up of renewable energy, predominantly hydro-electric from Quebec.
-Current commercial transportation energy use and future trends were not assessed by TRORC as part of their Act 174 energy planning.
-The published figures for thermal and transportation energy are rough estimates, based on statewide averages and Census data.
+Data on electricity consumption is specific to Norwich and up-to-date because Green Mountain Power (GMP) as a utility regulated by the Vt Public Utilities commission (PUc) provides detailed statistics about electricity generation and use as part of their license to operate.
+Approximately 60 percent of the GMP portfolio is made up of renewable energy, predominantly hydro-electric from Quebec. current commercial transportation energy use and future trends were not assessed by tRoRc as part of their Act 174 energy planning.
+The published figures for thermal and transportation energy are rough estimates, based on statewide averages and census data.
 More reliable and accurate data is needed for town energy planning to be meaningful and effective.